Chance HOLLAND, et

 processing the plant matter to at least partially separate the

-cutin-containing portion from the non-cutin-containing portion of
+cutin-containing portion from the non-cutin-containing portion

-the plant matter (step 104).
+of the plant matter (step 104).
 The mechanical process can be

 performed before and/or after thermal treatment of the plant

-matter (i.e., 102) (e.g., boiling of the plant matter in water) to
+matter (i.e., 102) (e.g., boiling of the plant matter in water)

-non-cutin-containing portion of the plant matter.
+the non-cutin-containing portion of the plant matter.
 Suitable

 mechanical processes can include, for example, centrifugation,

-(ultra)sonication, pressing, ball milling, grinding, etc. In some
+(ultra)sonication, pressing, ball milling, grinding, etc. In

-example, centrifugation, sonication, (ultra)sonication, milling,
+such as, for example, centrifugation, sonication,

-grinding, filtration, etc.
+(ultra)sonication, milling, grinding, filtration, etc.

 [0036] The cutin-containing portion is then optionally heated

-(e.g., boiled) in a mixture of ammonium oxalate and oxalic acid to
+(e.g., boiled) in a mixture of ammonium oxalate and oxalic acid

-to the underlying cells of the plant matter and helps release the
+attaches the cuticle to the underlying cells of the plant matter

-cuticle.
-Furthermore, this step disrupts the pectinaceous glue
+and helps release the cuticle.
+Furthermore, this step disrupts

-that is found within primary cell walls and between plant cells
+the pectinaceous glue that is found within primary cell walls

-(e.g., in the middle lamella that binds neighboring cells), aiding
+and between plant cells (e.g., in the middle lamella that binds

-in the isolation of a cutin-containing portion.
-In this manner,
+neighboring cells), aiding in the isolation of a

-least partial chemical detachment of remaining debris from the
+chemical detachment of remaining debris from the

 cutin-containing portion of the plant (e.g., removal of any

 remaining pulp from the fruit peel).
-The heating can be performed
+The heating can be

-Celsius, 55 degrees Celsius, 60 degrees Celsius, 65 degrees
+50 degrees Celsius, 55 degrees Celsius, 60 degrees Celsius, 65

-Celsius, 70 degrees Celsius, 75 degrees Celsius, 80 degrees
+degrees Celsius, 70 degrees Celsius, 75 degrees Celsius, 80

-Celsius, 85 degrees Celsius, 90 degrees Celsius, 95 degrees
+degrees Celsius, 85 degrees Celsius, 90 degrees Celsius, 95

-be accelerated if carried out under elevated pressure).
+can be accelerated if carried out under elevated pressure).
 For

-example, in some embodiments, the cutin-containing portion can be
+example, in some embodiments, the cutin-containing portion can

-temperature of about 75 degrees Celsius for about 24 hours.
+a temperature of about 75 degrees Celsius for about 24 hours.
 In

-some embodiments, the portion of the plant, for example, the fruit
+some embodiments, the portion of the plant, for example, the

-under ambient conditions, oven-dried or freeze-dried) to remove
+air-dried under ambient conditions, oven-dried or freeze-dried)

-any residual water.
+to remove any residual water.

 [0037] In some embodiments, the cutin can optionally be treated